mayadakhatib/mayadakhatib.github.io/README.md

 # About me
 I'm Mayada, a Data Scientist and ML practitioner.
 I share my knowledge and learning journey with people thorugh LinkedIn and Medium.
-Throughout my career I have relied heavily on self education and discipline, and I'm here to help you do the same and launch your dream job in AI!
+Throughout my career I have relied heavily on self education.
+I simply love learning.
+I hopped onto the wave of ML back in 2019 and launched my first job in DS in September 2020 shortly after graduating university.
+I was able to move up quickly in my career with the support of my mentor and having the right people around me.
+Today, I'm here to help you do the same and launch your dream job in AI!

 # Work Experience